 Another key component of the hotspot is the icon.
 The hotspot icon is an indicator for any type of hotspot.
 In other words, it's a way of letting consumers know that there's something in the area near the icon, be it a product, link, video or a reference to another page which they can click on.
 Here's what hotspot icons look like:

 Before we dive into details and technicalities, the first question we need to ask is are icons even needed, and if they are, when?
-Last month we wrote a blog post to answer this question, which you can read here.
+In the past we wrote a blog post to answer this question, which you can read here.

 If you don't want to read the full post, here's a short answer to the question:

-- If you consistently tag all the products in your digital publications, it doesn't really matter if you turn icons on or off—it's up to you (we prefer to always use icons).
+- If you consistently tag all the products in your online catalogs, it doesn't really matter if you turn icons on or off—it's up to you (we prefer to always use icons).

-- If you only tag some of the products in your digital publications, make sure you turn your icons on.
+- If you only tag some of the products in your online catalogs, make sure you turn your icons on.

-Tip #6: Follow the 3 rules for optimal icon placement
+Tip #6: Follow the three rules for optimal icon placement

 When it comes to positioning icons, we believe there are three simple rules to make sure your icons are always positioned in a logical way that enhances the user experience.